How to Get Paint Off Laminate Floor: 8 Easy Methods That Work

 Acetone nail polish remover can get the paint off your laminate floor without damaging it.
 Try this if the methods above don't work.

-Apply some of it into a soft cloth.
-Dab the cloth into the paint spot on your floor and leave the nail polish remover there for about five minutes so it can do its job.
+- Dab the cloth onto the paint spot on your floor and leave it there for about five minutes so it can do its job.

 Clean the floor normally to clean up everything.